 SPs shall support the requirements Transport Layer Security (TLS) over the Transmission Control Protocol (TCP) to transport all SIP signaling messages exchanged over the non-facilities-based VoIP interconnection interface.
 TLS version 1.2 (RFC 5246) shall be supported, and higher TLS versions may be supported (e.g., TLS version 1.3 defined in RFC 8446).
 The VoIP SP shall be capable of supporting both TLS client and server roles; i.e., the VoIP SP shall be capable of initiating a TLS session to a peer SP using the domain name information that it received from the peer SP as described in clause 5.1.1.1, and accepting a TLS session establishment request from a peer SP.
 The VoIP SP shall avoid TLS protocol version intolerance; i.e., if only TLS 1.2 is supported, TLS handshakes with peers that try to negotiate higher – yet unknown – versions (e.g., TLS 1.3) shall succeed (in this case negotiating TLS 1.2).
 While support for TLS at the peering SIP signaling interface is mandatory for the TLS option, support for SIPS URI scheme is not required.

-SPs shall support the following TLS cipher suite:
+SPs shall support the following TLS cipher suite when negotiating TLS 1.2:

 TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256.

-SPs may support the following TLS cipher suites for backwards compatibility:
+SPs may support the following TLS cipher suites when negotiating TLS 1.2:

 TLS_RSA_WITH_AES_128_GCM_SHA256